maxencefrenette/chess-engine-2/docs/model.md

 ## Heads (Outputs)

 - Value: A tensor of dimensions (3) representing the expected outcome of the game as WDL probabilities.
+It is trained using cross-entropy loss.
 - Policy: A tensor of dimensions (1858) representing the expected probabilities of each move being the best move.
+It is trained using cross-entropy loss.where illegal moves are masked.